There are a lot of smart people out there with all the answers. I’m not one of them.

 The Joy Trip Project is a news gathering and reporting organization that covers the business, art and culture of the outdoor recreation industry.

 James Edward Mills is a contributor to National Geographic Magazine, a Fellow of the Mountain & Wilderness Writing Program of the Banff Centre in Alberta, Canada and the 2016 recipient of the Paul K. Petzoldt Award For Environmental Education.
-As a freelance journalist and an independent media producer in a career that spans more than 20 years he specializes in telling stories about outdoor recreation, environmental conservation, acts of charitable giving and practices of sustainable living.
-Working in the outdoor industry since 1989 as a guide, outfitter, independent sales representative, writer, and photographer.
+As a freelance journalist and an independent media producer in a career that spans more than 20 years he specializes in sharing stories about outdoor recreation, environmental conservation, acts of charitable giving and practices of sustainable living.
+He has worked in the outdoor industry since 1989 as a guide, outfitter, independent sales representative, writer, and photographer.
 He is the author of the new book “The Adventure Gap: Changing the Face of the Outdoors” and the co-writer/co-producer of the documentary film “An American Ascent”

 With skills in audio storytelling James’ radio production credits include Wisconsin Public Radio, the Public Radio Exchange, American Public Media’s Marketplace, and the Public Radio International programs To The Best of Our Knowledge and The Tavis Smiley Show.